Destineees/reading-notes/code-102/ProgrammingJS.md

 ## Operators

-+ assignment operators assign balues to left operand based on the value of the right operand ==
++ assignment operators assign values to left operand based on the value of the right operand ==
 + a comparison operator compares its operands and returnsa a logical value based on whether the comparison is true
 + arithmetic operators take numerical values as operands and returns a single numerical value + - * / %
 + bitwise operators treats operands as a set of 32 bits AND OR XOR NOT
-+ logical operators are used with boolean balues && || !
++ logical operators are used with boolean values && || !
-+ comma operator evaluates both operands and returns the balue of the last operand primarily used in for loops
++ comma operator evaluates both operands and returns the value of the last operand primarily used in for loops

 ## Expressions